vargb/Coupons_MonkCommerce/README.md

       6. Would improve this by implementing auth-based user login and roles so everybody has different carts.
       7. Would improve BxGy coupon and product-wise coupon logic
       8. Would improve coupon precedence structure i.e. which coupon to be applied if multiple coupons are applicable

-   Edge Cases or Potential Issues -
+C. Edge Cases or Potential Issues -

      1. In coupons the price set is static and the underlying product may increase/decrease in value which should also invariably increase/decrease the coupon discount percentage
      2. Real-time checking of inventory is not available and this may cause some issues in BxGy coupons.